-Be mindful of your shaving technique – don’t press to hard, and let the shaver do the work.
+Be mindful of your shaving technique – don’t press too hard, and let the shaver do the work.

 Flatten out the skin with your free hand, and shave against the grain of growth.
 Yes, I know, we’re told not to shave against the grain if you have sensitive skin as this can cause ingrown hairs and red razor bumps.

-However, electric shavers work differently to manual shaving, and running your electric shaver against the grain is more efficient, and shouldn’t cause any harsh irritation or shaving burn.
+However, electric shavers work differently from manual shaving, and running your electric shaver against the grain is more efficient, and shouldn’t cause any harsh irritation or shaving burn.

-A shower and shave will open pours, allowing your skin to absorb healing, soothing, and nourishing nutrients.
+A shower and shave will open pores, allowing your skin to absorb healing, soothing, and nourishing nutrients.

 Those with sensitive skin should never use aftershave, as the high alcohol content can further damage and irritate the skin.

-Use a post shave balm that’s light and will rehydrate your skin.
-Look out for ingredients like Camphor, alo, vitamin E, Witch hazel, and natural chamomile.
+Use a post-shave balm that’s light and will rehydrate your skin.
+Look out for ingredients like Camphor, aloe, vitamin E, Witch hazel, and natural chamomile.

 Nobody likes getting nicks and cuts when they shave, especially those with sensitive skin.
 Nicks and cuts from a manual razor can sometimes be so severe that they bleed for hours.

 Because the blades of an electric razor never actually touch your skin there’s absolutely no possibility of getting cut while you shave, as long as you don’t press too hard and have flat skin.

 This means with an electric razor you’ll never have to deal with the irritation and damage which can result from using a manual razor.